 You then need to assign a remote control device in the DAW and configure it to use the correct MIDI ports for communication with the app.
-The remote control ports should not be used anywhere else in your project!
+Important: Remote control ports are for remote control only!
+They should not be used anywhere else in your project!

 The following shows how to configure the sequencers that TouchDAW has presets for (Shortcuts on the menu image above).